-CR is not just for those struggling with drugs or alcohol, but is perfect for anyone struggling with any number of hurts, habits or hang-ups.
-These are those areas that we come to realize are causing our lives to become chaotic and/or unmanageable.
+CR is not just for those struggling with drugs or alcohol, but is perfect for anyone struggling with any number of hurts, hang-ups or habits.

 It's been said, "Pain is inevitable, but suffering is an option."
 Many times people are afraid to engage in honest community because the don't think of themselves as "One of those people..."
 The fact is we're all one of those people.
 We all experience times in our lives where we get stuck.

 If you recognize your hurts, habits or hang-ups are blocking you from peace and freedom in your life, you will find Celebrate Recovery is a safe and honest community of fellow strugglers to begin your recovery journey.

 Celebrate Recovery is not about being religious or churchy, but it's about real people admitting they struggle who are willing to consider the real possibility that they can find freedom over their addictive, compulsive and dysfunctional behaviors as they embrace a real and transformative relationship with God and others.

 CR is purely voluntary.
 If you wish to attend, you need not be a Christian, member of Overlake or any other church.
 There is no pre-registration or sign-ups necessary to attend.
 We only have one rule....No Perfect People Allowed!

 Marty Flipman demonstrating the fine art of Denial!